-Aoibhneas Domestic Abuse Support for Women and Children is tasked with providing women and children experiencing domestic violence access to a full care arrangement which takes into consideration every woman and child's unique and specialist needs.
+Aoibhneas is tasked with providing women and children experiencing domestic violence access to a full care arrangement which takes into consideration every woman and child's unique and specialist needs.

 Purpose

 - To provide short term crisis accommodation to women and children who are forced to leave their homes due to domestic abuse. - To promote the welfare and safety of women and children that access crisis accommodation through our refuge service.